 Impact

 The vulnerability is an inappropriate implementation in the V8 engine of Google Chrome, allowing a remote attacker to read potentially sensitive data from process memory through a crafted HTML page.
-This flaw results in information disclosure and is typically triggered when the user visits a malicious web page constructed by the attacker.
-The flaw falls under CWE-200, an information exposure weakness, and the likely attack vector is a remote web page delivered via the browser.
+This flaw falls under CWE-200 and CWE-825, exposing information and potentially compromising data confidentiality.
+The likely attack vector is a remote web page delivered via the browser.

 Affected Systems